 The City of Portland owns public land to provide services to the public and to forward important community goals, many of which are related to public and community health, the environment, or economic resiliency.
-The City of Portland must constantly prioritize available revenues to provide needed services, forward community goals, and properly steward taxpayer dollars.
+The City of Portland must constantly prioritize available resources (including land) to provide needed services, forward community goals, and properly steward taxpayer dollars.